 We consider all short-term deposits and investments with original maturities of three months or less to be cash equivalents.
 Substantially all of our cash is held by a large regional bank with headquarters in California.
 We do not believe that, as a result of this concentration, we are subject to any unusual financial risk beyond the normal risk associated with commercial banking relationships.
 The Federal Deposit Insurance Corporation ("FDIC") and Securities Investor Protection Corporation ("SIPC") insure these balances up to \$250,000 and \$500,000, with a \$250,000 limit for cash, respectively.
-Substantially all of the Company's cash balances at June 30, 2016 are uninsured.
+Substantially all of the Company's cash balances at September 30, 2016 are uninsured, and approximately 27.8% of our consolidated cash balances at September 30, 2016 are located in the United States.